Tower Park: History

 In 2003, Tower Park was sold to X-Leisure, a company headed by PY Gerbeau, which added it to its Xscape brand.
 The following year X-Leisure invested £5m in refurbishing and expanding the facilities in the park, including adding additional restaurant units.
 These included Pizza Hut, Nando’s and KFC.
 The existing buildings were also given new cladding and an open plaza created between Splashdown and the cinema, allowing the new restaurants to have outside seating.
 A newly rebuilt Burger King restaurant was opened in 2005, the original restaurant having been destroyed by a disgruntled Burger King employee in an arson attack 18 months earlier.

 The cinema was sold to Empire Cinemas in 2004 along with five other UCI theatres in other parts of the UK.
 Empire added an additional six screens and 500 seats in 2011, making the cinema one of the biggest multiplexes in the south of the country.
 In 2016, it was sold to Cineworld together with four other Empire cinemas.
 Gala Bingo, which had taken over Ice Trax premises in the mid-90s, was re-branded as Buzz Bingo in 2018.
 In 2014, a chemical spill at the Splashdown Waterpark resulted in hundreds of people being evacuated from the attraction.

 In 2013, X-Leisure was taken over by the UK’s largest property development and investment Group, Landsec.
 Tower Park continues to be listed by Landsec as one of its leisure properties on its website.

 In late 2024, Tower Park will undergo a multi-million-pound refurbishment.

 Attractions and amenities

 The buildings at Tower Park occupy an area of 199,000 sq. ft., according to its ultimate owner Landsec.
 There is an open plaza between the buildings providing outdoor seating.
 There is also a ground level free car park with disabled spaces.

-The attractions include a Cineworld 16-screen multiplex cinema, a Splashdown Waterpark with 13 outdoor and indoor flume rides, Buzz Bingo, Lemur Landings children’s softplay, Hollywood Bowl bowling alley, and a PureGym health club.
+The attractions include a Vue 16-screen multiplex cinema, a Splashdown Waterpark with 13 outdoor and indoor flume rides, Buzz Bingo, Lemur Landings children’s softplay, Hollywood Bowl bowling alley, and a PureGym health club.
 In addition, food outlets and restaurants include, according to Tower Park’s website, Burger King, KFC, Nando’s, Pizza Hut, Taco Bell and Pizza Express.
 A Tesco superstore is also located at Tower Park.